 - consider tax implications for the trust, the settlor and beneficiaries;

-- Registering the trust with HMRC (mandatory for all new trusts from April 2020)
+- Registering the trust with HMRC.

 The exercise of these duties will require a trustee to use their judgement in the context of all the relevant circumstances before making a decision.
 To apply this judgement effectively requires experience and, in most cases, specialist training.